-The validity of the ADSs offered in this offering and certain other legal matters as to Cayman Islands law will be passed upon for Xiao-I by Conyers Dill & Pearman.
-Certain legal matters as to PRC law will be passed upon for Xiao-I by Jingtian & Gongcheng.
-Certain legal matters as to United States Federal and New York State law in connection with this Offering will be passed upon for Xiao-I by Squire Patton Boggs (US) LLP.
-Certain legal matters as to Hong Kong law will be passed upon for Xiao-I by Squire Patton Boggs Hong Kong Office.
-The Underwriter is being represented by Robinson & Cole LLP with respect to certain legal matters as to United States federal securities laws, and by King & Capital Law Firm with respect to certain legal matters as to PRC law.
+The validity of the Ordinary Shares offered in this Offering and certain other legal matters as to Cayman Islands law will be passed upon for us by Conyers Dill & Pearman.
+Certain legal matters as to PRC law will be passed upon for us by Jingtian & Gongcheng.
+Certain legal matters as to United States Federal and New York State law in connection with this Offering will be passed upon for us by Squire Patton Boggs (US) LLP.
+The Underwriter is being represented by Robinson & Cole LLP with respect to certain legal matters as to PRC law.
 Squire Patton Boggs (US) LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law and Jingtian & Gongcheng with respect to matters governed by PRC law.
+Robinson & Cole LLP may rely upon King & Capital Law Firm with respect to matters governed by PRC law.
 Robinson & Cole LLP may rely upon King & Capital Law Firm with respect to matters governed by PRC law.